 As e-commerce evolves, so does fraud

 With friendly fraud, the customer is the fraudster.
 With triangulation fraud, the person who ends up with the fraudulent goods is not the fraudster.
 Sometimes, the fraudster in triangulation fraud is a fraudulent website and not an individual selling on a marketplace.

 In addition, comprehensive trend and link analysis will reveal common attributes in a lot of triangulation fraud.
 This is a bit more labor-intensive and reactive, but you can leverage historical data to map out and link common data points.
 This can then be fed back into your analytics.

 Leading organizations are using in-session control with behavioral biometrics to reveal anomalous user behavior in real time.
-User behaviors including familiarity with the webpage, copying and pasting details, data input familiarity and more can reveal how a fraudster’s activity differs from a genuine user.
+User behaviors — including familiarity with the webpage, copying and pasting details, data input familiarity, and more — can reveal how a fraudster’s activity differs from a genuine user’s.
 This type of profiling can detect anomalous behavior in real-time and jump start a more proactive solution.

 Adaptive Behavioral Analytics takes things a step further.
 It leverages machine learning and a variety of data inputs to build and understand the full behavioral profile.
 It begins with device ID intelligence and in-session behavior but does not stop there.
 Adaptive Behavioral Analytics ingests data across all channels, financial and non-financial, to develop granular behavior profiles and capture the full scope of a customer’s behavior.

-Increasingly merchant acquirers and payment facilitators are making these innovative fraud solutions available to their merchants.
-Often this means providing them a white-labelled product that can defend against more sophisticated fraud attacks through a multi-tenanted environment — offering a tailored experience to suit the merchants size and need.
+Increasingly, merchant acquirers and payment facilitators are making innovative fraud solutions available to their merchants.
+Often, this means providing them a white-labelled product that can defend against more sophisticated fraud attacks through a multi-tenanted environment — offering a tailored experience to suit the merchants size and need.